WWE News: Natalya Opens Up About How Edge Has Helped Her Career

 “Adam has always been someone I can turn to for advice or guidance whenever I need it.
 When I competed in the first women’s ladder match in WWE, it was Adam who I called to ask for help.
 I knew no one else had experience like Adam with that kind of a match, and he gave me so much advice.”

-The former Women’s Champion also recalled how Edge illustrated his advice by drawing pictures for her, simply because he wanted her to perform at her very best as she had no experience of competing in ladder matches beforehand.
+The former Women’s Champion also recalled how Edge illustrated his advice by drawing pictures for her, simply because he wanted her to perform at her very best, as she had no experience competing in ladder matches beforehand.

 Natalya said that he’s a “true friend” for all the effort he put into helping her prepare for the iconic match, and she’s evidently grateful for his advice.